 These risks are not exhaustive.
 Other sections of this report and our other filings with the Securities and Exchange Commission ("SEC") include additional factors which could adversely impact our business and financial performance.
 Moreover, we operate in a very competitive and rapidly changing environment.
-There is substantial uncertainty regarding the impact of the ongoing COVID-19 pandemic on our business, industry, global economic conditions and government policy.
 New risk factors emerge from time to time and it is not possible for us to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.

 You should not rely upon forward-looking statements as predictions of future events.
 We cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 Past performance may not be an indicator of future results.
-The following discussion is qualified in its entirety by, and should be read in conjunction with, the more detailed information set forth in the financial statements and the notes thereto appearing elsewhere in this Quarterly Report and the audited financial statements and notes thereto included in our 2022 Annual Report, as filed with the SEC.
+The following discussion is qualified in its entirety by, and should be read in conjunction with, the more detailed information set forth in the consolidated financial statements and the notes thereto appearing elsewhere in this Quarterly Report and the audited financial statements and notes thereto included in our 2022 Annual Report, as filed with the SEC.
 Operating results are not necessarily indicative of results that may occur in future periods.